Katie Robinson: Senior career

 Robinson received her first call-up to the England senior squad in November 2022 for fixtures against Japan and Norway.
-She made her debut as an 83rd-minute substitute against Norway on 15 November 2022.Robinson was named in the England senior squad squad in February 2023 for the Arnold Clark Cup.
+She made her debut as an 83rd-minute substitute for Nikita Parris in a friendly against Norway on 15 November 2022.
+On 18 November 2022, her England legacy number was announced as number 227.

+Robinson was named in the England squad in February 2023 for the Arnold Clark Cup.
+On 31 May 2023 Robinson was named in the 23-player England squad for the 2023 FIFA World Cup.
+She was the youngest player in the squad at age 20.

+Personal life

+Robinson is in a relationship with fellow footballer and England youth teammate Fran Bentley.